daniel-fudge/reinforcement-learning-tennis/Report.md

 The `train.setup` function simply initializes the environment and agent.
-The `train.train` function takes the given environment and agent, then trains the agent for the given maximum number of episodes or until the running mean error for 100 episode is 30 or greater.
-Once the training is complete the weights are saved as `checkpoint_actor.pth` and `checkpoint_critic.pth` and the scores are saved as a NumPy object as `scores.npz`.
+The `train.train` function takes the given environment and agent, then trains the agent for the given maximum number of episodes or until the running mean error for 100 episode is 0.5 or greater.
+Once the training is complete the weights are saved as `checkpoint_actor_[player].pth` and `checkpoint_critic_[player.pth]` for player 1 and 2 and the scores are saved as a NumPy object as `scores.npz`.

 For each time step, the function first determines the action `a` from the `Agent.act` method and the current state `s`.
 Then queries the environment to determine the resulting next state `s'`, reward `r` and if the episode is `done`.
 This combines to make an experience `(s, a, r, s', done)` tuple.

-The `Agent.step` method then adds this experience to memory and the `Agent.learn` method is called with a random sample of experience tuples from memory to update the Q-Networks as described above.
+The `Agent.step` method then adds the experiences of both players to memory and the `Agent.learn` method is called with a random sample of experience tuples from memory to update the Q-Networks as described above.
 This is repeated for each time step until a True `done` value is returned from the environment.

 The `Agent.make_plot` submodule simply reads the `scores.npz` file and generates a plot of the reward evolution.